-The accelerator programme will last five months between March and July and individual projects of up to 16 weeks will run between March and the end of June.
-A showcase event will be held in mid-July, and a final project report will be required by the end of July.
+The accelerator programme will last five months between March and July and individual projects of four months will run between March and the end of June.
+A showcase event will be held early July, and a final project report will be required by July 18th, 2025.